-Finding kid-friendly spots is KEY for your travel to feel stress free.
+Finding kid-friendly spots is KEY for your travel to feel stress-free.
 My kids need room to be creative, or crazy, or loud, or busy.
 And I don’t want to do that where I feel like my little people are being annoying to others.
 I love restaurants with play parks.
 Bars with pools.
 Libraries with quiet play areas.
 I’ve even brought the girls’ to Chapters (bookstore) before, just so we could spend a couple of hours looking at the books and toys in their kids’ section.

 If none of those are convenient, revert to just getting outdoors.
 Let them run around and burn off some energy.
 Let them be crazy while you take a few moments to relax.

 We don’t eat out a ton, but when we do we try to make it somewhere different each time.
-There are a bunch of different restaurant and food options in our town, so trying out a new restaurant is always fun.
-Of course we have our regular kid-friendly spots that we return to out of comfort, but that makes it so when we go somewhere new it feels extra special.
+There are a bunch of different restaurants and food options in our town, so trying out a new restaurant is always fun.
+Of course, we have our regular kid-friendly spots that we return to out of comfort, but that makes it so when we go somewhere new it feels extra special.

 Be adventurous and eat from a food cart/street food.
-Often those serve cultural favourites and are way cheaper than a sit-down restaurant.
+Often those serve cultural favorites and are way cheaper than a sit-down restaurant.
 You get to travel via your taste buds and you get to learn more about yourself in the process.
 Things I’ve discovered I like and dislike: fried grasshoppers are actually tasty, and pig cheek tacos are not my favorite.

 Don’t Expect Every Event To Be Amazing!